GSI-HPC/lfs-utils/README.md

 # lfs-utils

-A Lustre Utility Tool in Python
+A Lustre Utility Tool and Library in Python

 ## Requirements

-* Python 3.10.4
+* Python 3.10.0
 * PyYAML